caltechlibrary/cait/EXPORT-IMPORT.md

 Here's the stops to populate your local development ArchivesSpace.
 In this example I am assuming you're importing into repository id of 2.

+If you have any non-default extent_extent_type create them before proceeding

+1. login to AS as admin
+2. click on System
+3. click Manage Controlled Value Lists
+4. Select (from List Name) Extent Extent Type (extent_extent_type)
+5. Add you additional values.

 ```
     export CAIT_API_URL=http://localhost:8089